Avascular Necrosis: causes, symptoms and treatment options

 • Limping

 Avascular necrosis is easiest to treat when it is caught early.
-However, due to the progressive nature of the condition, many patients fail to come in for evaluation until symptoms have already become debilitating.
+However, due to the progressive nature of the condition, many patients may not come in for evaluation until symptoms have already become debilitating.

 Conservative treatment options